andydvsn/mac-mgmt/stores/README.md

 As it needs to run regardless of a console user being present.
 It redirects stdout to a log file, so the script just needs to echo out.
 The script should probably clear the logfile occasionally, but it doesn't right now.

+The storefor.sh script uses a .store_template folder to generate the Store.
+Create this hidden folder in the location of your Stores and place in it anything that you would like the users to receive by default.

 storemaintenance
 ----------------